Adult Crisis Intervention Services (ACIS)

 - Family contact will only occur with written consent from patient.

-The social worker and the team will work together to create a plan that
+Prior to discharge, you and your treatment team with will work together to create a long-term wellness aftercare plan that works best for you.